abrahambotros/geocoder/README.md

     ```

 4. Set API keys for the third-party geocoding APIs that are used by this library
-    (currently, Google Maps Geocoding API and here Geocoder API).
+    (currently, Google Maps Geocoding API and HERE Geocoder API).
 To do so,
     create a new `.env` file in the root directory of this project, and define
     it as follows, inserting your own API keys:
     ```